PauseAI/pauseai-website/src/posts/mitigating-pause-failures.md

 That means the first to achieve superintelligence would be a non-cooperative actor, which is likely to be a bad outcome.

 By tracking GPU sales, we can detect at least some underground AI development.

+Western powers (US, Netherlands and Taiwan), control the GPU supply chain strongly enough to prevent uncooperative states from obtaining GPUs.
+Non-state actors are unlikely to be able to gather sufficient resources in secret to train an AGI for at least a decade after AGI becomes possible by Big Tech companies.
 Also, the fact that there no longer is a _business incentive_ would help to reduce the amount of underground AI development.

 ## Hardware overhang could cause a fast takeoff